Yolka1811/sales-performance-analysis/README.md

-# 📊 Sales Performance Analysis
+# Sales Performance Analysis

-## 📌 Project Overview
+## Project Overview
-This project analyzes daily sales performance by product category.
+I analyzed a sales dataset for three days.
-The goal is to understand revenue dynamics and short-term trends.
+The goal was to understand daily revenue and short-term changes.

-The analysis includes:
+I focused on:
 - Daily revenue calculation
-- Average revenue comparison
+- Average daily revenue by category
 - Deviation from average (%)
 - Short-term trend detection

 ---

-## 📂 Dataset
+## Dataset
-Table: `sales`
+Table: sales

 Columns:
 - sale_date – Date of sale